ivao-xa/TrainingServer/Plugins/PauseMyScreen/README.md

 Simple plugin to freeze the current traffic scene

-The command must be sent by PM to the traffic:
+The command must be sent by PM or any frequency to the traffic:
 ```
 FREEZE
 ```